Pregnancy in your late 30s and 40s

 Sadly, the likelihood of having a stillborn baby is higher in older women, too.
 The reasons that this happens more often in pregnancies in older women aren’t clear; some experts think that an older body is less able to support the pregnancy in the very final weeks

-Artificially starting labour (called an induction) at the end of pregnancy, but before the baby is at risk, is recommended for some women.
+Artificially starting labour (called an induction) at the end of pregnancy, but before the baby is thought to be at risk, is recommended for some women.
 Although having induction does not increase the chance that a woman will need an emergency Caesarean section, more research studies are needed to show clearly that induction reduces the risk of having a stillbirth

-• Make sure you know when the results from tests are expected, and ask about your results if you aren’t told
+- Make sure you know when the results from tests are expected, and ask about your results if you aren’t told